-The JVM must call com.bea.jcom.Jvm.register(jvm id), where jvm id is the id of the JVM as defined in regivm.
+The JVM must call com.bea.jcom.Jvm.register( $\langle jvm \ id \rangle$ ), where $\langle jvm \ id \rangle$ is the id of the JVM as defined in regjvm.

 Native Mode in Process

 Using native mode in process allows the user to actually load the Java object into the same process as the COM client.
 Both objects must of course be located on the same machine.